highlightjs/highlight.js/docs/building-testing.rst

 Building
 --------

-The build tool is written in Python, 3.x version.
-It also can use YUICompressor for the in-browser builds so make sure you have Java installed for that too.
+The build tool is written in JavaScript using node.js.
+Before running the script, make sure to have node installed and run ``npm install`` to get the dependencies.

-The tool is located in ``tools/build.py``.
+The tool is located in ``tools/build.js``.
 A few useful examples:

 * Build for a browser using only common languages::

-    python3 tools/build.py :common
+    node tools/build.js :common

 * Build for node.js including all available languages::

-    python3 tools/build.py -t node
+    node tools/build.js -t node

 * Build two specific languages for debugging, skipping compression in this case::

-    python3 tools/build.py -n python ruby
+    node tools/build.js -n python ruby

+On some systems the node binary is named ``nodejs``; simply replace ``node`` with ``nodejs`` in the examples above if that is the case.

 The full option reference is available with the usual ``--help`` option.